A medical center which established the first-ever hemodialysis unit in St. Vincent and the Grenadines

 and is a provider of diagnostic services and has established a Well Woman Clinic where the needs of our patients are the focus of our attention as we Provide Solutions with Care.

 Why Health Solutions?

-- Safe and reliable treatment environment;
+- Providing safe and reliable treatment and service environment;

-- Highly trained professional staff
+- Enlisting highly trained and professional staff

 In addition, the Management and Staff at Health Solutions Inc. takes great pride in providing the following services to its patients and the greater population in St. Vincent and the Grenadines: